startupsteroid-com/docs.ssdspv.com/content/docs/DealFlow/registration/registrationTypes/startupRegistrationSteps/index.md

 images : [images/startupRegistrationSteps.gif]
 ---

 In Startup Registration you have to first of all **visit the website** [DealFlow](https://tiesocalangels.spv.today/) .
-This *Registration process is divided into  following sections.*
+This *Registration process is divided into  following sections.* In these sections you have to enter values for following required fields.

 - Contact Information
-  : In this section you have to enter required fields as follows:
+  :
   - *Email*
   - *Phone Number*
   - *First Name*